nickdekruijk/shopwire/README.md

 {
     use ShopwireProduct;
 ```
-If you model is different from the default (App\Models\Product), you can change the model name in the config file.
+If your model is different from the default (App\Models\Product), you can change the model name in the config file.

 ## Environment
 To enable automatic country detection, add the following to your .env file: